wrenoud/nos-fpm/markdown/chapter_7.md

 2.

 Open the surfaces that are selected for combining.

 Select the Combine command.
 The Combine Surfaces dialog box is displayed.

 Figure 1: Combined Grid, 1

 3.

-In the Input Surfaces field, while pressing the <Ctrl> key, select the surfaces to be combined.
+In the Input Surfaces field, while pressing the &lt;Ctrl&gt; key, select the surfaces to be combined.

 4.

 5.

 6.

 Select Output stored to local disk to save the surface on the local machine Click Browse (...) to select the Name and location for the output surface.